 The visiting hours for wards are found here.

 Please remember that many of our patients are elderly or immune-compromised and so are vulnerable to COVID-19.
-As such, visitors are required to wear face masks at all times inside the hospital and using hand sanitiser.
+As such, visitors may be required to wear face masks inside the hospital and using hand sanitiser.

 Our visitor’s charter sets out what you can expect from us and what we will expect from you in return, including the safety measures that are still in place regarding visiting.
 You read the visitor's charter here.